superarcswift/SwiftCommunity/README.md

 ### ViewModel

-- Responsible for performing business logics.
+- Responsible for performing calling services to do business logics and prepare data model for presentation.

 ### ViewController

-- Responseible for interaction with users, displaying result from `ViewModel`.
+- Responsible for interaction with users, displaying result from `ViewModel`.

 ### Component

-- Responseible for managing dependencies required by its `ViewController` & `ViewModel`.
+- Responsible for managing dependencies required by its `ViewController` & `ViewModel`.
 - Instantiate `ViewController`, `ViewModel`.

 ### Coordinator (optional)